ibrentlam/academic-kickstart/content/home/procs.md

  # CSS class.
  css_class = ""
 +++
-These are the processes running by a default install of Ubuntu Server 18.04.4.
+These are the processes running on a default install of Ubuntu Server 18.04.4.
 The only non-default I took was to run sshd so I could log in and get this list.
 ### ps -ef
 `/sbin/init maybe-ubiquity` the one true [process to start them all](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/installation_guide/s2-boot-init-shutdown-init) the [maybe-ubiquity](https://askubuntu.com/questions/1165399/why-maybe-ubiquity-on-default-kernel-command-line) part is from GRUB